Ishitaagarwal00/model_engineering/README.md

 ### **Deployment**

-For the deployment, I have embedded many models in the Streamlit app.
-All the models' predictions can be explained.
+For the deployment, I have integrated many models in the Streamlit app.
 This approach allows us to have simple models like Logistic Regression for interpretability and complex models like Gradient Boosting, LightGBM, XGBoost, and CatBoost for high performance.
 For both types, the application provides explanations for the predictions while giving users the opportunity to explore different models and compare the predictions.

 ---